 Each of us (on average) generates four pounds of waste each day, which results in about 1.5 tons of solid waste per year.
 The EPA estimates that 75 percent of Americans’ trash is recyclable, yet we only recycle 30 percent of it.
 The madness speaks for itself.

 As monumental as this issue is, the solutions are simple.
 Rather than buy a cup of coffee, bring your own mug; it saves paper.
+Use cotton bags when shopping.
 Purchase a surge protector and when leaving for class, flip the switch off to save energy.
 If you really want to make a change, go vegetarian (sort of).
 Cattle rearing is even more toxic for the atmosphere than driving cars.
 However, you don’t have to quit cold turkey.
 Cutting meat from even just one or two meals a week can make a positive influence.

 At the end of the day, no one wants to go on Facebook and see those tear-jerking videos of turtles with plastic rings around their necks; no one wants to drive home past an overflowing, putrid landfill; no one truly wants the Earth to suffer.
 If each person only took the time to put in a little more effort to conserve and reuse, our planet would already be on the path to a healthier life.